-McDonnell: With the increasing number of millennials joining the manufacturing industry, how do you see the way you manage or train your team evolving?
+McDonnell: With the increasing number of millennials joining the manufacturing industry, how do you see the evolution of the way you manage and/or train your team?

 McDonnell: Some analysts say that millennials have a difficult time being loyal to one company for very long.
 Do you find that to be true?

 Phelps: Actually, the loyalty issue is not isolated to the millennials.
 I am seeing that the lack of loyalty is not generation specific.
 The days where employees stay at one company for many years seem to be fading due to competitive wages and finding many other opportunities where skills can be transferred to other jobs.

 McDonnell: Do you think companies need to have a new set of engagement policies to accommodate the millennial generation?